syedwaleedhyder/sensegram/Documentation.md

     - Example of word vector:
     <img src="https://user-images.githubusercontent.com/22868291/163768572-9b343113-70f6-485b-a899-48229f41949e.png" alt="cbow diagram" width="500"/>

+ - -window: Set max skip length between words (default is 5).
+ - -threads: Use <int> threads (default 40).
+ - -iter: Run <int> training iterations (default 5).
+ - -min_count: This will discard words that appear less than <int> times (default is 10).
  -  -N: Number of nodes in each ego-network/sub-graphs of neighbouring words for creating the clusters/senses of a word.
 For example, if we set this value to be 200, while creating senses for a word, 200 nearest neighbours words will be considered for creating senses (default is 200).
 Advantage of using small valus of N are that the training time is reduced and we get less noisy senses, however, due to fewer neighbours considered, few senses can be missed out.
 Advantage using large values of N is that we can get more variety of senses (it is not deterministic i.e. the number of senses of a word is not predictable using the value N. After a certain value we might not get additional senses), however, training time will increase and there is a chance to get noise sense as we are considering large number of neighbours to create senses.
 In sensegram official paper and implementation, they have used N=200.
      - Example of ego-network:
      <img src="https://user-images.githubusercontent.com/22868291/163768199-90928b87-3385-44d5-bb57-20e07f709c67.png" alt="cbow diagram" width="500"/>